iov-one/weave/docs/index.rst

 There is a flexible permissioning system to use contracts as first-class actors, “No empty blocks” for quick synchronizing on quiet chains, and the ability to introduce “product fees” for transactions that need to charge more than the basic anti-spam fees.
-We recently added support for "migrations" that can switch on modules, or enable logic updates, via on-chain feature switch transactions.
+We have also added support for "migrations" that can switch on modules, or enable logic updates, via on-chain feature switch transactions.